NoCode-NoLife/Sabine/docs/clients/2002-08-09_jro_beta2/beta2_client.md

 The client is similar to the Alpha and Beta1 clients, but differs in the general setup.

-Running the client
+Startup
 -----------------------------------------------------------------------------

 To launch the client, run the `Ragexe.exe` file in client folder with the `1rag1` argument.
-Make sure to set the compatibility mode to 16-bit color, as you will get an error otherwise.
+Also make sure to set the compatibility mode to 16-bit color, as you will get an error otherwise.
+To do this, right-click the `Ragexe.exe`, choose `Properties`, go to the `Compatibility` tab, and check the `16-bit color` option.

 You can also create a batch file to launch the client with these settings.